Roadgames: Development

-While making the film Patrick Richard Franklin gave Everett De Roche a copy of Rear Window as an example of how he wanted the script typed.
+While making the film Patrick, Richard Franklin gave Everett De Roche a copy of Rear Window as an example of how he wanted the script typed.
 De Roche loved the content of the script and expressed his desire to write a film with a similar plot but set on a moving vehicle.
 He developed the idea with Franklin in Fiji, where the latter was co-producing The Blue Lagoon (1980).
 De Roche wrote the first draft of Roadgames over a period of 8 days in a hotel, with Franklin visiting periodically during breaks in the production of Blue Lagoon.

+De Roche had written an episode of the TV series Truckies (1978) called "Road Games".
+Its truckie characters became concerned about a strange man following two small children on a bus.
+It aired on 4 September 1978 and was directed by Michael Ludbrook.

 Filming

 Shot on location in the Nullarbor Plain and in Melbourne, the budget of $1.75 million was the highest ever for an Australian film at that time.
 Avco Embassy paid $500,000 for all rights outside Australia, and the balance came from the Greater Union, the Australian Film Commission, the Victorian Film Corporation, and the Western Australian Film Council.